EddOliver/Ardutrack/README.md

 # Step by Step instructions

-You can find them at the pryect hosted on Hackster: https://www.hackster.io/Edoliver/ardutrack-9a684f
+You can find them at the project hosted at Hackster: https://www.hackster.io/Edoliver/ardutrack-9a684f

 # Final Commentary
 We envision a future in which Healthcare is invisible and seamless, where you are getting the attention of experts but only engage if necessary.
 Using Machine learning and IoT to monitor symptoms to a condition with every process improving so it becomes error-free.
 With emphasis on the preventive side and with the patient as the point of care, YOU become the point of care.